onja-org/css_wave2_week2_fail_lab/lab/README.md

     ```

 5. Start Working on the Project
-You can now start fixing the broken style in style.css
+You can now start fixing the broken style in `lab/broken_file/style.css`

 ## 🧩 Starter Files
 ```
-broken-portfolio-lab/
+lab/broken_file/
 ├── index.html        ← ready written, messy layout
 ├── style.css         ← Broken and badly organized
 ```

 ## 🧪 Your Mission

-Open up the html file on the browser.
+Open up the html file in the browser.
 It looks really different than the image.
-Your goal is to make sure it looks like the image above
+Your goal is to make sure it looks like the image above.
-### 1. Make sure

 ### 🧱 1.
 Layout & Spacing
 - Use Bootstrap grid or Flexbox properly